-Nursing homes (legally called "long-term care facilities"84) are classified in laws by the level of medical and other services they offer.
-A "skilled nursing facility" provides continuous nursing care 24 hours a day for a serious or long-term illness.85 Other nursing facilities provide rehabilitation services for people who are injured, disabled, or sick.86 There are also facilities providing lesser levels of care, such as "sheltered care," for people who can function on their own but need some help with activities such as bathing and eating.87
+Nursing homes (legally called "long-term care facilities" are classified in laws by the level of medical and other services they offer.
+A "skilled nursing facility" provides continuous nursing care 24 hours a day for a serious or long-term illness.
+Other nursing facilities provide rehabilitation services for people who are injured, disabled, or sick.
+There are also facilities providing lesser levels of care, such as "sheltered care," for people who can function on their own but need some help with activities such as bathing and eating.

-Nearly all privately owned facilities for long-term care, along with homes operated by the Illinois Department of Veterans' Affairs, must be licensed.88 The Illinois Department of Public Health can suspend, revoke, or refuse to renew a license for a substantial violation of the Act or regulations under it.89 Some municipalities also have ordinances licensing nursing homes; in those localities, nursing homes must comply with both state and local requirements.90
+Nearly all privately owned facilities for long-term care, along with homes operated by the Illinois Department of Veterans' Affairs, must be licensed.
+The Illinois Department of Public Health can suspend, revoke, or refuse to renew a license for a substantial violation of the Act or regulations under it.
+Some municipalities also have ordinances licensing nursing homes; in those localities, nursing homes must comply with both state and local requirements.

-The Department can visit a nursing home and determine whether it complies with the Act (and a municipality regulating nursing homes may inspect them for compliance with its ordinance).
-Nursing homes are required to keep complete copies of the most recent 5 years' state inspection reports.
-These reports must be available for public inspection at nursing facilities.91
+The Department can visit a nursing home and determine whether it complies with the Act (and a municipality regulating nursing homes may inspect for compliance with its ordinance).
+Nursing homes are required to keep complete copies of the last 5 years' state inspection reports.
+These reports must be available for public inspection at nursing facilities.97

-The Attorney General, the local state's attorney, and other law enforcement agencies must also inform the Department of any violations of which they become aware.92
+The Attorney General, the local state's attorney, and other law enforcement agencies must also inform the Department of any violations they learn of.98